 The Company's risk strategy sets out how the Company approaches and manages the risks that it is exposed to in the pursuit of its business objectives.
 These principles, along with the Company's business strategy, help define the Company's risk preferences.
-These preferences outline how the Company views certain risks, whether they are desirable or undesirable to take on and manage, or are neutral, thereby providing structure to the Company's decision making processes.
+These preferences articulate the extent to which the Company views certain risks as being desirable or undesirable to take on and manage, or is neutral towards, providing structure to the Company's decision-making processes.